mosTavassoli/RunTogether-UX/M3/milestone3.md

 The facilitator shared the link of wireframe to evaluators: https://www.figma.com/file/6H5F2Tti7uppQfdXxuSG5t/profile-page?node-id=109%3A240

-first facilitator explain the project and main activites, then ask them to do the some tasks to see how they can be involve with the wirefram, forexample: find a running group, join a group, check the progress in running and in the middle of doing these tasks they encounter with some issues and reported to the facilitator.
+First facilitator explained the project and main activites, then ask them to do the some tasks to see how they can be involve with the wirefram, forexample: find a running group, join a group, check the progress in running and in the middle of doing these tasks they encounter with some issues and reported to the facilitator.

 <b>Feedbacks with our potential changes:</b> <br/>